CHAPTER ONE – WHAT IS AN ACCESS REQUEST?

 Many companies use third parties to help them carry out their business operations, for example, IT support businesses, couriers, payroll services, waste disposal etc.

-If a company is hired by another company to help it with its operations, then that company may be a Processor.
+If Company Ais hired by Company B to help it with its operations, then that company may be a Processor depending on the nature of the agreement between them.
+If Company B is given no autonomy over the personal data they are processing as part of the agreement, then Company B is a Processor.
 Processors must do what they are told with the personal data they receive from the Controller.

 For example, Bling Car Sales use E-Z Payroll to process their employee payroll data.
 Bling is a Controller for Bling’s ’s employee personal data and E-Z is a Processor in respect of Bling’s employee personal data.